Beto’s rocky rollout: O'Rourke drawing crowds and cash, but stumbles out of the gate

 Some of his rivals for the Democratic presidential nomination pushed back against the Vanity Fair comments.

-Sen. Amy Klobuchar said Sunday on NBC’s ‘Meet the Press’ that “I wasn’t born to run.
+Sen. Amy Klobuchar said Sunday on NBC’s "Meet the Press" that “I wasn’t born to run.
 But I am running.”

 “No, I wasn’t born to run for office, just because growing up in the ’70s, in the middle of the country, I don’t think many people thought a girl could be president,” she added.